zaqifathis/BIMserver-doc/External-services.md

 - `A`: Application that will be sending the notifications, usually triggered by a new revision
 - `B`: Application that will be receiving the notifications (and returns data)

-To find services that are available, `A` can use https://github.com/opensourceBIM/BIMserver-Repository/blob/master/servicesnew.json.

 # Techniques
 - HTTP is used for the transportation of data (https://www.w3.org/Protocols/rfc2616/rfc2616.txt)
 - JSON is used to describe structured data